Nonlinear discrete Schr\"odinger equations with a point defect: Excitation thresholds

-Since it is proven that a ground state of problem {\bf M1} is also a ground state of problem {\bf M2}, we apply Weinstein's criterion \cite{Weinstein}, valid for the solution of problem {\bf M2}, to investigate the existence of excitation thresholds for the formation of ground states.
-In detail, If a ground state (as a minimizer of $\inf_{x\in S_\nu}E(x)<0$) exists for any value of $\nu>0$, there is no excitation threshold.
-Conversely, if there exists a positive $\nu_{thresh}$ such that $\inf_{x\in S_\nu}E(x)<0$ if and only if $\nu>\nu_{thresh}$, then $\nu_{thresh}$ constitutes an excitation threshold.
+Since it is proven that a ground state of problem {\bf M1} is also a ground state of problem {\bf M2}, and due to the energy equivalence in relation (\ref{eq:varprob}), we apply Weinstein's criterion \cite{Weinstein}, valid for the solution of problem {\bf M2}, to investigate the existence of excitation thresholds for the formation of ground states.
+In detail, if a ground state (as a minimizer of $\inf_{x\in S_\nu}E(x)<0$) exists for any value of $\nu>0$, there is no excitation threshold.
+Conversely, if there exists a positive $\nu_{exc}$ such that $\inf_{x\in S_\nu}E(x)<0$ if and only if $\nu>\nu_{exc}$, then $\nu_{exc}$ constitutes an excitation threshold.

+In what follows, we assume that $x$ is represented by exponentially decaying square-summable sequences for the following reasons:

+1) As seen in Section \ref{section:linear}, in the linear limiting case, $\gamma=0$, the defect modes are exponentially localized at a single site (without loss of generality the origin of the lattice).
+Moreover, these defect modes are preserved for (at least) weak nonlinearity.

+2) With concern to the (exponential) localization of ground states of the nonlinear system with $\gamma > 0$, we exploit that for a self-adjoint operator $A$ on a Hilbert space $X$ and a compact operator $K$ on $X$, one has that $\sigma(A+K)\setminus \sigma(A)$ consists of isolated eigenvalues of finite multiplicity \cite{Douglas}.
+We present a consice proof of exponential localization of the solutions: \begin{proposition} Solutions $x\in l^2(\mathbb{Z}^d)$ to